LukeIsLak/LukeIsLak/README.md

   <summary>
     <h2 align = "center"> What am I currently working on: Highlight </h2>
   </summary>
     I am working on a web application that allows teachers and professors to teach coding and computer science, especially to youth, more proficiently and accessible.
 I plan to create structure and ease for teachers and students in applications that weren't unavailable.
-The prototype is set to be live on February 3rd, however for academic integrity, files are not public until that timeframe!
+The prototype is set to be live on February 3rd, however, for academic integrity, files are not public until that timeframe!
   </summary>
 </details>